shwina/still-magic/_en/pacing.md

 and my family paid the price.

-Programmers still don't talk about this very often, but it's more important than programming languages or [elevator pitches](../elevator-pitch/).
+Programmers still don't talk about this very often, but it's more important than programming languages or business plans.
 No one should be ashamed to say,
 "That's worth doing but I'm not going to do it."
 And no one should be ashamed to say that they've hit their limit,